Greg Veivers

-Background
+Background and early life

 Veivers was born in Beaudesert, Queensland, Australia.

-Early life and sporting family

-Veivers' father, Jack Veivers, played rugby league for Souths Brisbane and Queensland; his cousin Mick Veivers represented the Australia in the 1960s, and his cousin, Tom Veivers, played Test cricket for Australia.
+He came from a prominent sporting family.
+His father, Jack Veivers, played rugby league for Souths Brisbane and represented Queensland.
+His cousins included Mick Veivers, who represented Australia in rugby league during the 1960s, and Tom Veivers, who played Test cricket for the Australian cricket team.

-Greg's brother Phil played 400 first grade rugby league games in England in the 1980s for St Helens R.F.C. and later coached Huddersfield and Bradford.
-Their sister Trish married Australian rugby league identity Wayne Bennett, the former national, state and multiple-premiership winning coach.
+His brother, Phil, played 400 first-grade rugby league matches in England for St Helens during the 1980s, and later coached Huddersfield and Bradford.
+His sister, Trish was married to rugby league coach Wayne Bennett.

-After playing rugby at school in Toowoomba, Greg Veivers was graded in rugby league by the Souths Brisbane Colts side in 1967 and made his first grade début in 1968.
-He played his entire first grade career with the club.

-Veivers also had a spell playing in England for Huddersfield alongside fellow Queenslander and future brother-in-law Wayne Bennett.

 Rugby league career

+After playing rugby at school in Toowoomba, Veivers joined the Souths Brisbane colts team in 1967 and made his first-grade debut in 1968.
+He spent his entire Brisbane first-grade career with Souths.
+He also had a spell in England with Huddersfield, where he played alongside fellow Queenslander and future brother-in-law Wayne Bennett.

-Veivers was selected as a reserve for Queensland in the first interstate match against NSW in 1970.
-In those days before State of Origin the many Queensland stars who headed south to Sydney club football then had to give up representative honours for their home state.
-Veivers remained true to Queensland and was a mainstay of the side for the next eight years representing on 16 occasions.
-He became Queensland captain in 1974.
+Veivers was selected as a reserve for Queensland in the first interstate match against New South Wales in 1970.
+Before the advent of State of Origin, Queensland players who moved to Sydney club football were generally no longer eligible to represent their home state.
+Veivers remained in Brisbane and became a regular representative for Queensland, making 16 appearances between 1970 and 1978.
+He was appointed captain of Queensland in 1974.

-He was selected for Australia for the 1975 World Series competition and he played in sides captained by Graeme Langlands, John Brass and Arthur Beetson.
-In 1977 a World Series was hosted by Australia and New Zealand against Great Britain and France.
-Veivers was honoured with selection as captain for Australia's 27–12 win against New Zealand.
+He was selected for Australia in the 1975 World Series and played in teams captained by Graeme Langlands, John Brass and Arthur Beetson.
+During the 1977 World Series, hosted by Australia and New Zealand and contested with Great Britain and France, Veivers captained Australia in a 27–12 victory over New Zealand.

-Veivers played for Queensland in 1978 but didn't represent for his country again.
-A blood clot suffered in a midweek game in 1975 recurred in 1979 and he retired.
+Veivers represented Queensland again in 1978, but did not play for Australia after 1977.
+A blood clot that he had suffered in a midweek game in 1975 recurred in 1979, forcing his retirement.

-Subsequent career
+Later life

-Veivers had an insurance business in Brisbane.
-He was a member of the Queensland Coaching and Development panel for 10 years and a selector in the mid 90s for the Queensland Super League team.
+While playing, Veivers operated an insurance business in Brisbane which he continued after his playing career.
+He served for 10 years on the Queensland coaching and development panel, and was also a selector for the Queensland Super League team in the mid-1990s.